 What are Specialty Academic Residential Communities?

 Valdosta State University provides residential experiences commonly known around the country as Living Learning Communities (LLC), but as we are a part of the Blazer Nation, they are referred to as Specialty Academic Residential Communities (SpARCs).
 Residents in our SpARCs benefit from additional resources, support, and enhanced activities centered around a specific focus in order to elevate their residential experience.
 At the center of all of our SpARCs is the belief that learning is an active and dynamic process that occurs both inside and outside the classroom and is a process in which students use several perspectives to learn.
 On-campus living spaces provide an ideal learning environment as most students spend more collective hours in their living environment than any other location on campus, including the classroom.
-The Specialty Academic Residential Communities available for first-year students are Honors, Biology, Communication Arts, American Sign Language Immersion, ROTC, and Greek Life (for future sorority women going through recruitment their first-year).
+The Specialty Academic Residential Communities available for first-year students are Honors, Biology, Education, Communication Arts, American Sign Language Immersion, ROTC, and Greek Life (for future sorority women going through recruitment their first-year).

 Honors Freshman & Upperclassmen Community

 Honors college at VSU includes an exclusive residential and social community with dedicated facilities, smaller classes, scholarship opportunities, and rigorous interactions with faculty mentors.
 Located in Reade Hall.